http4k/www/src/website/content/news/http4k-v6-still-the-most-testable-web-toolkit-on-the-planet/index.md

 <img class="imageSmall my-4" src="/images/pro.png" alt="http4k pro"/>

-Also new to http4k - Pro modules!
-These extensions represent our implementations of common enterprise tools and patterns, built with the same unwavering commitment to testability and clean API design that has earned http4k its reputation.
-We've currently got plans for three powerful modules: Hot Reload, which enables seamless code updates in running applications; a Model Context Protocol SDK, providing a complete implementation of the MCP standard for AI system interoperability and agent communication; and Transaction Outbox, implementing the critical outbox pattern for reliable message publishing in distributed systems.
+Also new to http4k - [Pro](pro/) modules!
+These extensions represent our implementations of common enterprise tools and patterns, built with the same unwavering commitment to testability and clean API design that has earned http4k its reputation, and released under the new [http4k Commercial license](/pro/#license).

+We've currently got plans for three powerful modules: [Hot Reload](https://hotreload.http4k.org), which launches today, enables seamless code updates in running applications.
+Coming up shortly, the [Model Context Protocol SDK](https://mcp.http4k.org), providing a complete implementation of the MCP standard for AI system interoperability and agent communication, and [Transaction Outbox]((https://outbox.http4k.org)), implementing the critical outbox pattern for reliable message publishing in distributed systems.

 Each Pro module delivers battle-tested solutions to common challenges while maintaining http4k's trademark developer experience - simple, compositional APIs with rock-solid testing support.
 These implementations embody years of the http4k team's real-world experience solving complex problems in production systems, packaged into modules that work seamlessly with the rest of http4k.

+#### Holy Hot Reload Batman!

+The http4k Template namespace has supported HotReload for a while, but this only supported the templating layer.
+We've made this better and you can now hot reload your entire application, including the routing layer.
+This is a game changer for using http4k with libraries like KotlinX HTML or HTMX/Datastar, where you can now see your changes in real time.
+Check it out at `http4k-tools-hotreload`.

 #### Universal protocol routing